Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Analysis of various preconditioned BiCG algorithms

-\begin{proposition} In the biorthogonal structure $(\tvc{r}^\SH_k, \tvc{r}_k)$ in the iterated part of each PBiCG algorithm, there exists a single preconditioning operator between $\vc{r}_k$ (basic form of the residual vector) and $\vc{r}^\SH_k$ (basic form of the shadow residual vector), such that $\Pinv$ operates on $\vc{r}_k$ or $\Pinvt$ operates on $\vc{r}^\SH_k$.
+\begin{proposition} On the structure of biorthogonality $(\tvc{r}^\SH_k, \tvc{r}_k)$ in the iterated part of each PBiCG in the appeared four algorithms, there exists a single preconditioning operator between $\vc{r}_k$ (basic form of the residual vector) and $\vc{r}^\SH_k$ (basic form of the shadow residual vector), such that $\Pinv$ operates on $\vc{r}_k$ or $\Pinvt$ operates on $\vc{r}^\SH_k$.

 Here, the basic form of the residual vector of a linear system includes its polynomial structure of $\vc{r}_k=\pR_k(A\Pinv)\vc{r}_0$, and the basic form of the shadow residual vector includes its polynomial structure of $\vc{r}^\SH_k=\pR_k(A^\T\Pinvt)\vc{r}^\SH_0$; these vectors and polynomials are not considered when setting the ISRV. \end{proposition}